c4s4/neon/doc/usermanual.md

 	  windows: ['cmd', '/c']
 	  default: ['sh', '-c']
 	```
   This will define a shell for windows and for other environments.
-Thus, if you deine a single command (say `['sh', '-c']`), this is equivalent to:
+Thus, if you define a single command (say `['sh', '-c']`), this is equivalent to:
 	```yaml
 	shell:
 	  default: ['sh', '-c']